Gorilla trekking is the big question on the internet that gives half-baked information regarding the gorilla trekking experience in Africa.

 Covid-19 transmission from humans to gorillas was just a theory.
 Now we know for sure: eight gorillas in San Diego Zoo Safari Park tested positive for Covid-19 in January 2021.

 Experts like the Gorilla Doctors, who work in Rwanda, Uganda and the Democratic Republic of the Congo, have expanded their usual testing to watch out for signs of coronavirus.
+It is perhaps possible while gorilla trekking to infect gorillas with Covid.

 While it’s too soon to say how wild gorillas will react to the virus, there’s a concern for the vulnerable animals who, until recently, encountered tourists almost daily.